bio-tools/biotoolsDocs/curators_guide.rst

 Function group
 ^^^^^^^^^^^^^^
-*Details of a function (i.e. mode of operation) the software provides, expressed in terms from the EDAM ontology.*
+*Details of a function (i.e. mode of operation) the software provides, expressed in concepts from the EDAM ontology.*

 Operation
 .........